xma711/notebook/software_engineering/devOps/phoenix_project_a_book/README.md

 Steve: the CEO of company

-Erik: the knowledagable technology guy who told Bill the similarity between a plant and software development; a board memeber
+Erik: the knowledgeable technology guy who told Bill the similarity between a plant and software development; a board member

 Maggie: business team in charge of promotion and pricing roadmaps